 Aizopsis ellacombeana, Phedimus ellacombeanus, Sedum ellacombeanum, Sedum ellacombianum, Sedum kamtschaticum subsp. ellacombeanum, Sedum kamtschaticum subsp. ellacombianum

 Phedimus ellacombianus, formerly known as Sedum ellacombianum or Sedum kamtschaticum subsp. ellacombianum, is an attractive succulent that forms compact mounds of bright green leaves.
 It spreads quickly and grows up to 6 inches (15 cm) tall.
-Leaves are fleshy, with scalloped edges, up to 1.6 inches (4 cm) long, and up to 0.8 inches (2 cm) wide.
-Flowers are star-shaped, yellow and appear in spring in clusters just above the foliage.
+Leaves are thick and fleshy with scalloped edges, up to 1.6 inches (4 cm) long and up to 0.8 inches (2 cm) wide.
+Flowers are yellow, star-shaped, and appear in clusters just above the foliage in spring.
 This species is often confused with the very similar Phedimus kamtschaticus.

 Sedum latiovalifolium, recently described as a new species, is tentatively placed in the synonymy here.